| The captioned symposium was held on January 31, 2006 at

 to address the issue cross-cuttingly among governmental ministries

+and agencies.
 In order for the permanent resident to truly become the

 members of the Japanese society, the most important factor